 The Bone-J software collected information on junctions, branches and lengths (Euclidean distances and real length) of the macropore skeletons, which were stored as vectors.
 The vector information on the microsphere paths across the CT stack described the 'skeleton' of the colloidal transport pathways, which is the thin version of the path shape.
-Sequences of 3-D dilations over the skeleton (Figure 2a) were performed and then overlapped with the binary CT images to define the shape of the conducting MS pores (% MS paths) (Figure 2b).
-With this technique, we calculated the proportion of connected CT pores used by the particles to travel across the column (% MS connected paths), the disconnected pores used (% MS disconnected paths) and the proportion (MS disconnected/MS connected).
-Figure 2(c and d) shows examples of the 3-D representation of the skeleton and the filled pores of the MS pathways, respectively.
+Sequences of 3-D dilations over the skeleton (Figure 2a)

+were performed and then overlapped with the binary CT images to define the shape of the conducting MS pores (% MS paths) (Figure 2b).
+With this technique, we calculated the proportion of connected CT pores used by the particles to travel across the column (% MS connected paths), the disconnected pores used (% MS disconnected paths) and their ratio (MS disconnected/MS Paths).
+Figure 2c and d show examples of the 3-D representation of the skeleton and the filled pores of the MS pathways, respectively.

-2.3.
-Statistical analysis
+2.3 | Statistical analysis

 The normality of the variables was tested using the Kolmogorov-Smirnov test.
-Four variable had non-normal distributions: % MS paths, % MS connected paths, % MS disconnected paths and the proportion MS disconnected/MS paths.
-Differences in soil characteristics regarding management were evaluated by one-factor analysis of variance ANOVA (Sthle & Wold 1989).
+Four variables had non-normal distributions: % MS paths, % MS connected paths, % MS disconnected paths and the ratio of MS disconnected/MS paths.
+Differences in soil characteristics regarding management were evaluated by a one-factor analysis of variance (ANOVA) (Ståhle & Wold, 1989).
 We checked that all residuals were normally distributed with the Kolmogorov-Smirnov test.
 The correlations between the variables studied were calculated by Pearson's method.
-The % MS paths values were transformed to the natural logarithm of the value + 1, and the proportion MS disconnected/MS paths values were transformed to square roots.
-To simplify the interpretation of the article the transformed values of the properties were not included in the tables, but the correlations were calculated with the transformed values where necessary.
-All analyses were performed using the software R (R Development Core Team 2011).
+The % MS path values were transformed to the natural logarithm of the value +1, and the MS disconnected/MS paths values were transformed to square roots.
+To simplify the interpretation the transformed values of the properties were not included in the tables, but the correlations were calculated with the transformed values where necessary.
+All analyses were performed using the software R (R Development Core Team, 2011).